 If you use zinc for children with ADHD, make sure to keep the dose extremely low at first for best results.
+Using 15 milligrams of zinc per dose or even less is going to be ideal for ADHD children.
 And of course, always discuss your child’s supplement stack with a child care specialist before introducing any new dietary changes.

 Zinc has long been considered a decent supplement for people with ADHD to take.

 But, I think that the true benefits of using zinc for ADHD are largely overshadowed by the more popular natural stimulants for ADHD.

 By taking zinc, you’ll most likely experience benefits like:

 - Counteracting some of the strain that ADHD medication may cause to your cardiovascular system

 To put it simply, zinc is an extraordinarily valuable natural mineral that most people with ADHD need to take.

 If this sounds good to you, I highly recommend that you snag a bottle of Raw Zinc (Amazon) soon.
 You’ll almost certainly feel better after you do.